This page is for the UCSD News and Feature Writing course.

 Gomez Wills explains that one of the best ways to decrease the environmental impact of the fashion industry is to reduce the quantity of new clothing that is purchased and disposed.

 It has also become trendy to simply own less.
-For example, author Marie Kondo, an organizing specialist, suggests only keeping cherished items that spark joy.
-And minimalist capsule wardrobes, sometimes consisting of just 30 items of clothing, promise simplicity and style without any of the clutter or stress.
+For example, author Marie Kondo, an organizing expert, suggests only keeping cherished items that spark joy.
+Whereas minimalist capsule wardrobes, sometimes consisting of just 30 items of clothing, promise simplicity and style without any of the clutter or stress.

 And these trends may be making an impact.
 India is the largest producer of cotton in the world, but a recent report by the United States Department of Agriculture indicates that market prices are showing a decline.
 This suggests an overall slowdown in clothing demand.